corazawaf/coraza-spoa/README.md

 ## Overview

 Coraza SPOA is a system daemon which runs the Coraza Web Application Firewall (WAF) as a backing service for HAProxy.
-HAProxy includes a Stream Processing Offload Engine (SPOE) to offload request processing to a Stream Processing Offload Agent (SPOA).
-The SPOA applies filtering to the request and response using [OWASP Coraza](https://github.com/corazawaf/coraza) and provides the final verdict.
+HAProxy includes a [Stream Processing Offload Engine] (https://www.haproxy.com/blog/extending-haproxy-with-the-stream-processing-offload-engine) [SPOE](https://raw.githubusercontent.com/haproxy/haproxy/master/doc/SPOE.txt) to offload request processing to a Stream Processing Offload Agent (SPOA).
+The SPOA analyzes the request and response using [OWASP Coraza](https://github.com/corazawaf/coraza) and provides the final verdict back to HAProxy.

 ## Compilation